SaraPao89/raisins_and_mushrooms/README.md

 # Raisins and mushrooms
-Statistical Learnign group work - Unimi
+Statistical Learning group work - Unimi

 Yes, we could choose pasta, pizza, gelato or other stereotypical italian stuffs but aren't raisins and mushrooms good?